QCB Training Program

-QCB faculty and students enjoy access to a remarkable collection of sophisticated instrumentation including a state-of-the-art nanofabrication and characterization facility, a 300 keV cryo-transmission electron microscope, 800 and 600 MHz NMR spectrometers with cryoprobe systems and a modern x-ray crystallography core equipped with a sample preparation robot.
+QCB TP preceptors and students enjoy access to a remarkable collection of sophisticated instrumentation including a state-of-the-art nanofabrication and characterization facility, a 300 keV cryo-transmission electron microscope, 800 and 600 MHz NMR spectrometers with cryoprobe systems and a modern x-ray crystallography core equipped with a sample preparation robot.
 In addition, the Light Microscopy and Imaging Center houses a super-resolution DeltaVision|OMX light microscope, one of the few sited in the country.

 This instrumentation coupled with myriad high resolution mass spectrometers used for proteomics, glycomics and metabolomics housed in the Laboratory for Biological Mass Spectrometry (LBMS) as part of a Waters Corporation Center for Innovation, make the Bloomington campus an outstanding venue in which to obtain interdisciplinary graduate training in QCB.

 IUB also hosts extensive Laboratory Animal Resources (LAR) that are available to QCB preceptors with research animal needs.

 QCB Graduate Training Fellowships are competitively awarded to second- and third-year students working on projects at the interface and are supported by a combination of funding provided by the NIH grant, the College of Arts and Sciences and the University Graduate School.
 Current and previous QCB TP trainees work in the Baker, Bell, Cook, Dragnea, Giedroc, Jacobson, Jarrold, Mukhopadhyay, Pohl, Shaw, Thielges, Winkler, Yu, and Zlotnick laboratories.